 The PITT 0210 course follows an S/NC grading structure.
 Students who complete the course will receive an “S” or satisfactory on their transcript.
 Students who do not complete the course will receive an “NC” or no credit on their transcript.

-While PITT 0210 is an asynchronous course, the expectation is for students to complete all modules by the end of the fall 2020 term.
+While PITT 0210 is an asynchronous course, the expectation is for students to complete all modules by the end of the relevant term.